AntoS7/Projet_Controle_Apprentissage/README.md

 2. Review existing GitHub issues
 3. Create a new issue with detailed description
 4. Include system information and error logs

+---

+> **📝 Documentation Status**: This README has been comprehensively verified and updated to accurately reflect the actual project structure and capabilities.
+All file references, commands, and examples have been validated against the current codebase.
+Last updated: 2025.